Atemo-C/Scripts/README.md

-# Scripts
+# Atemo Cajaku's scripts
-Various scripts of questionable quality
+Various scripts for my own use, of questionable quality.